 In the light of the above, we have to conclude that the transfer of personal data through the public disclosure of the personal data included in the relevant costs statements cannot be considered as fulfilling the requirements of Regulation 2018/1725.
-In consequence, the use of the exception under Article 4(1)(b) of Regulation 1049/2001 is justified, as there is no need to publicly disclose the personal data included therein and it can be assumed that the legitimate rights of the data subjects concerned would be prejudiced by such disclosure.
+In consequence, the use of the exception under Article 4(1)(b) of Regulation 1049/2001 is justified.
+The arguments put forward in your request do not lead to a different outcome.